MA Economics

 Bursaries

-There are some funds available for bursaries, awarded on the basis of financial need.
+There are some funds available for bursaries, awarded based on financial need.
 Students should apply directly to Student Financial Aid.

-Learn more about the work integrated learning (WIL) stream.
+Learn more about the work integrated learning stream.

 Resources